XM9G/schoolbox-opener/README.md

 `pip install os`

-To use just run the python file
+To use just run the python file If it closes after one tab right click in file explorer and press open in terminal and run `python opener.py`